 This should tell you something is not quite right, because we all know the owner of a legit company offering people a genuine chance of earning an extra income online would be more than happy (if not even proud) to put his name to his program and show his face.

 So we don't know who the owner is but at least you're given a contact email address you can use to contact them…

 However, you guessed it, the email address is fake too!

-So now not only do you know who the person is behind the site, but you also have no way of contacting them, which is pretty ironic when you think about how much of your personal information you’re asked to hand over at signup.
+So now not only do you not know who is behind the site, but you also have no way of contacting them, which is pretty ironic when you think about how much of your personal information you're asked to hand over at signup!

 Search sites like Twitter, Reddit, ReportScam and ScamGuard and you'll find no end of complaints from angry users who took at them at their word and went to work promoting their site, before realising they were never going to get paid:

 Bottom Line: Is Tap2Earn A Scam Or Legit?